b5yB/b5yB.github.io/index.md

 ### Enhancement One - Software Design and Engineering

+The goal of this enhancement was to meet these course outcomes:
+* Employ strategies for building collaborative environments that enable diverse audiences to support organizational decision-making in the field of computer science.
+* Design, develop, and deliver professional-quality oral, written, and visual communications that are coherent, technically sound, and appropriately adapted to specific audiences and contexts.

 This artifact was not included in the original CS-340 project.
 I saw room for a software design document.
 Writing these documents was an assignment in a few other courses.
 Including this in CS-340 would have been valuable.
 Then again, many students see the SDD as getting in the way of the coding content of the class.
 But I have been working in software for two years.
 I now see the value in understanding the original designs of an application.

 ![sequence-diagram](./assets/images/sequence-diagram.png)

 As I wrote the SDD, I realized how inexperienced I was with software architecture.
 The challenge was in designing my planned enhancements.
 The software design documents I wrote in previous classes came with planned architecture.
 Planning  something new required a lot of thought, diagramming, and pseudo-code.
 So it was a valuable experience.
 I plan to use all this at work in the very near future.

 _Excerpt from the SDD:_

 > Design Constraints
+>
 > The Grazioso Salvare web app comes with unique constraints.
 The following factors guide our design.
 > We must stick to a set timeline for development, testing, and release.
 This means meeting milestones and deadlines.
 This requires good project management, prioritization, and streamlined development.
 > Grazioso Salvare expects the app to grow.
 It must be able to handle more users and data.
 So, the design needs to easily scale up.
 This means using tech that allows the app to grow without losing speed.